Animal Skull Tattoos

 Polar bear skull tattoos can show everything a regular bear tattoo can exemplify, with the added benefit of showing that you can overcome great adversity without even showing your struggle.

-A bear skull tattoo combined with a flower tattoo makes for a beautiful example of regrowth and strength of the skull along with the new era and new life of the floral aspect.
+A bear skull tattoo combined with a flower tattoo makes for a beautiful example of the regrowth and strength of the skull along with the new era and new life of the floral aspect.

 Snake Skull Tattoos